-Volunteer guides from the Friends of Kinneil will run a free, new, regular walking tour around the outside of Kinneil House and Kirk in Bo’ness every Saturday at 2pm, beginning on 18 September until further notice.
+Volunteer guides from the Friends of Kinneil will run a free, new, regular walking tour around the outside of Kinneil House and Kirk in Bo’ness every Saturday at 2pm, beginning on 18 September until the end of November.

 There is no need to book, just turn up – meet outside Kinneil Museum (itself open free, daily except Tuesdays, 12.30-4pm).
 The tour will last around an hour, and will feature the history and heritage of Kinneil House and Estate.
 All ages welcome.